victor-renan/nest-next-cities/README.md

 #### 3. Frontend

-Enter in the `frontend` folder, and copy the content of the `.env.example` file to a `.env.local` file.
+After that, open another terminal tab or window and enter in the `frontend` folder, and copy the content of the `.env.example` file to a `.env.local` file.
 If you're in a Unix Like system, you can run:

 ```bash
 cd frontend